-The Environment and Social Impact Assessment (ESIA) process involves the identification of the potential environmental and social issues in the project and trying to address them through design interventions.
+The ESIA process involves the identification of potential environmental issues in the project and trying to address them through design interventions.
 The ESIA further carries out impact prediction and evaluation of residual environmental and social issues of a Project.
 It then goes on to outline the proposed mitigation measures for residual impacts and enhancement measures for positive impacts, which the Project will implement.

 The objectives of this document are to:

 - Identify all potentially significant adverse and positive environmental and social issues of the Project.
-Enumerate the design modification which has been influenced by the ESIA process and define the final alignment of the Grid Substations (GSS); - Gather baseline data to inform the assessment of impacts on the environment as a result of the Project; - Suggest appropriate mitigation measures to effectively manage potential adverse impacts; and - Develop an Environmental and Social Management Plan (ESMP) to implement suggested mitigation measures to minimise adverse impacts through effective management systems including formulation of monitoring and reporting requirements.
+Enumerate the design modification which has been influenced by the ESIA process and define the final alignment of the Grid Substations (GSS); - Gather baseline data to inform the assessment of impacts on the environment as a result of the Project; - Suggest appropriate mitigation measures to effectively manage potential adverse impacts; and - Developing an Environmental Management Plan (EMP) to implement suggested mitigation measures to minimise adverse impacts through effective management systems including formulation of monitoring and reporting requirements.